-While cash deals are more common, both cash and share transactions occur.
-This may be attributable to the culture of Japanese companies hoarding cash.
-Corporate governance reforms, part of Abenomics, have encouraged Japanese companies to better utilise their idle cash stockpiles for M&As to maximise shareholder returns.
+While cash deals are more common, cash and share transactions also occur.
+This may be because of the culture of Japanese companies to hoard cash.
+Recent corporate governance reforms have encouraged Japanese companies to better utilise their idle cash stockpiles for M&As to maximise shareholder returns.

 5 How has the legal and regulatory landscape for mergers and acquisitions changed during the past few years in your jurisdiction?

-FDI now includes investments not only through share acquisition or subscription to new shares in Japanese companies, but also through other activities of foreign shareholders: including exercising their vote at shareholder meetings, appointing or removing a director and making proposals that have a material impact on the management of the company.
-The definition of FDI that captures shareholder actions in appointing directors or suggesting agenda items at shareholder meetings could curb FDI trends, especially for US-based activist funds that are looking into Japan.
+In 2020, the Japanese government added the medicine and medical equipment sectors to the list of protected businesses under the Forex Act.
+Additionally, FDI now includes investments not only through share acquisition or subscription to new shares in Japanese companies, but also those through other activities of foreign shareholders, including exercising their vote at shareholder meetings; appointing or removing a director; and making proposals that have a material impact on the management of the company.
+The definition of FDI that captures shareholder actions in appointing directors or suggesting agenda items at shareholder meetings could negatively impact and discourage FDI, especially for activist funds considering Japan.

 6 Describe recent developments in the commercial landscape.
 Are buyers from outside your jurisdiction common?